apache/flink/docs/release-notes/flink-1.10.md

 RocksDB build was made because later RocksDB versions suffer from a [performance regression under certain workloads](https://github.com/facebook/rocksdb/issues/5774).

+#### RocksDB Logging disabled by default ([FLINK-15068](https://issues.apache.org/jira/browse/FLINK-15068))
+Logging in RocksDB (e.g., logging related to flush, compaction, memtable creation, etc.) has been disabled by default to prevent disk space from being filled up unexpectedly.
+Users that need to enable logging should implement their own `RocksDBOptionsFactory` that creates `DBOptions` instances with `InfoLogLevel` set to `INFO_LEVEL`.

 #### Improved RocksDB Savepoint Recovery ([FLINK-12785](https://issues.apache.org/jira/browse/FLINK-12785))
 In previous Flink releases users may encounter an `OutOfMemoryError` when